-Amy Klobuchar and Pete Buttigieg drop out: What happens with their votes in Washington?
+Amy Klobuchar and Pete Buttigieg drop out: What happens with their votes in the Washington primary?

 On Monday, Minnesota Sen. Amy Klobuchar and former South Bend, Indiana, Mayor Pete Buttigieg became the latest to fold, joining other erstwhile candidates such as New Jersey Sen. Cory Booker and New York entrepreneur Andrew Yang, who will undoubtedly still receive a slice of votes here despite having ended their bids for the Democratic nomination.

-As of Friday, more than 670,000 voters already had sent in their primary ballots in Washington — about 15% of the state’s registered voters, according to the Secretary of State’s Office.
-Of those, about 350,000 voted in the Democratic primary.
+As of Monday evening, more than 830,000 voters already had sent in their primary ballots in Washington — about 18% of the state’s registered voters, according to the Secretary of State’s Office.
+Of those, about 440,000 voted in the Democratic primary.

 Voters who decided early don’t get a do-over.